The Sword of Reckoning: Chapter 1 Sneak Peek

 “The next day?
 Why not the same night when you got home?”

 “Don’t ask.
-I don’t even remember how I got home , all I do know is when I woke up the next day everything came back to me.
+I don’t even remember how I got home.
+All I know is when I woke up the next day, everything came back to me.
 Cops went to the party location, investigated, found nothing suspicious, and left.
 Jenn’s mom called after she was missing for almost forty-eight hours like they told her to do, yet nothing was done or the bare minimum…two years later, the poor woman had a funeral for her daughter with no body because in her heart she knew Jenna died.
 Sucks ass.
-There was no way, Noah, she’d run away or never contact her mom or me.”
+There was no way she’d run away or never contact her mom or me.”

 “Is that why you became a cop?”